 More of us will be doing our holiday shopping online this year, according to a new CreditCards.com survey.
 Here’s how you can save using shopping portals and card-linked offers.

+Basically, all you need to do is log into one of these platforms and then use their link to connect to a retailer’s website.
+It’s quick and easy.
 The general premise is affiliate marketing.
-Retailers are willing to pay referral fees to these platforms when they bring in customers.
+Retailers pay referral fees to these platforms when they bring in customers.
 It’s targeted advertising, basically, and it means free money for consumers.

 Another good tactic: Card-linked offers